AIRSTRIP NOW REOPEN!

 General

 Wadswick airfield is a “farm strip”.
 It is smooth and well drained.
-The runway is bordered on its north side by a crop of elephant grass and on its south side by a large oak tree, a wall, a fence and parked aircraft.
+The runway is bordered on its north side by a crop of elephant grass and a large wood, and on its south side by a large oak tree, a wall, a fence, hangars and tall farm buildings, and the farm store car park.
 Pilots used to flying only from licenced airfields may find the approaches intimidating.
-There is a large solar farm to the south east of the runway.
+If on your first visit, consider using internet resources like Google Earth to inform your knowledge of the runway’s immediate surroundings.